Chapter

 Murry was in the heaviest

 fighting on the north end.
-He also gave a good account.
-Hearne wrote
+He also recanted many details of this battle

-gave more details in his book which is entitled "Content With My Wages A
+book is entitled "Content With My Wages A

-were among the very first exposed to the main thrust of the brown suited
+were among the very first exposed to the opening attack.
+They were first

-positions.
-1st platoon was to Murry's front, hampering his men's ability
+First platoon was to Garcia's front hampering his men's ability

-able to position his two machine gunners, Jose Garcia, and Bob Pointer
+able to reposition his two machine gunners, Jose Garcia, and Bob Pointer

 on the left flank where a gap existed between “B” Company of the Black

 Loins and “A” Company of the Rangers.
-Jose Garcia heard the NVA
+When Jose opened up, he was

-around the clearing were clear of the downed trees and branches that a
+because there were no downed trees and branches that a

 easier access to predetermined points around the perimeter.
-Once
+Murry lost

-perimeter.
-As usual, most of the Americans shot over their enemy's head,
+flanks to probe for softer spots in the perimeter.
+As usual, most of the Americans shot over their enemy's heads,

-but not so with Captain Ulm’s “B” Company of the Ranger Battalion.
+but not so with Captain Ulm’s B Company.

 Captain Ulm's Company of veterans held down the east side of the

-conscripts were riddled with bullets from the accurate suppressing fire
+conscripts were riddled with bullets so efficiently that any survivors

 were only thirty Americans covering an expanse of the perimeter which

 should have been covered by entire company.
-As I have already mentioned,
+I mentioned this fact

 Lazzell should have redirected Hearne's A Company of the Black Lions to